TezosTaqueria/taqueria/website/docs/plugins/plugin-ligo.md

 Running the `compile` task with no options will result in any source LIGO smart contracts in the `contracts` folder being compiled to Michelson files in the `artifacts` folder.
 If you speficy an optional filename, only LIGO contracts matching the specified filename in the `contracts` folder will be compiled

 :::note
 The `compile` task can be implemented by more than one compiler plugin installed on a project (LIGO, SmartPY).
-If this is the case, you must use the `--plugin ligo` flag to specify a particular compiler
+If this is the case, you must use the `--plugin` flag to specify a particular compiler
 ::

 ### Options